Article (Périodiques scientifiques)

 Disciplines :

-Fickers, Andreas ; University of Luxembourg > Luxembourg Center for Contemporary and Digital History (C2DH)
+FICKERS, Andreas ; University of Luxembourg > Luxembourg Center for Contemporary and Digital History (C2DH)

-van der Heijden, Tim ; University of Luxembourg > Luxembourg Center for Contemporary and Digital History (C2DH)
+VAN DER HEIJDEN, Tim ; University of Luxembourg > Luxembourg Center for Contemporary and Digital History (C2DH)

 no

-Title :
+Titre :

 Inside the Trading Zone: Thinkering in a Digital History Lab

-21 September 2020
+21 septembre 2020

 Digital Humanities Quarterly

-ISSN :
+eISSN :

 1938-4122

-Northeastern University, Boston, United States - Massachusetts
+Northeastern University, Boston, Etats-Unis - Massachusetts

 Lab and Slack.
 Situated Research Practices in Digital Humanities

-Volume :
+Volume/Tome :

 14

-Issue :
+Fascicule/Saison :

 3